 China has been a reliable and attractive electronics manufacturing partner for countless North American brands over the past 40 years.
 Until recently, the country offered tremendous manufacturing capacity and access to a deep pool of productive, yet low-cost labor.
 Over time, Chinese manufacturers developed expertise in countless verticals and built advanced logistics capabilities for coordinating shipments worldwide.
+It became, by default, the world’s factory.
 For these reasons, the late 1990s and early 2000s saw companies of all sizes moving their electronics manufacturing overseas.

 However, times are changing.
 Now relying solely on Chinese manufacturers may not be the best electronics supply chain strategy.
 As China evolved beyond its agrarian roots and into an industrial leader, manufacturing wages in China have also increased.
-North American brands relying on Chinese labor save far less money than they used to.
+North American brands relying on low labor costs and other low production costs from manufacturing in China now save far less money than they used to.

 Current Risk Factors Affecting Chinese Manufacturing